dtao/PhilosopherDeveloper/source/posts/2023-07-29-what-you-need-to-hear.md

 inevitably someone has a reaction to what I say that surprises me and shows me that what I have to say isn't as universal as I thought.

-In truth, I am skeptical that there is any form of advice that would valuable to all people.
+In truth, I am skeptical that there is any form of advice that would be valuable to all people.
 We all come from different backgrounds, face different challenges, and are the result of a unique combination of countless variables that collectively made us who and what we are.

 This is an imperfect analogy, but it is a bit like every human has an internal set of metaphorical locks, and advice is like a key.
 Many keys fit locks that